Build a National Cancer Data Ecosystem

 NCI has announced several funding opportunities that align with the Cancer Moonshot.See Funding Opportunities

-The goal of this recommendation is to create a National Cancer Data Ecosystem to enable and encourage all participants across the cancer research and care continuum to share, access, combine, and analyze diverse data, to enable new discoveries and reduce the burden of cancer.
+The goal of this recommendation is to develop a National Cancer Data Ecosystem to enable and encourage all participants across the cancer research and care continuum to share, access, combine, and analyze diverse data, increasing the potential for new discoveries and reduce the burden of cancer.

 NCI Cancer Research Data Commons (CRDC)

-The NCI CRDC is a data science infrastructure that connects cancer research data collections with analytical tools, leveraging the elastic compute of the cloud.
-The CRDC is one component of the broader Cancer Data Ecosystem and is central to NCI’s activities that support the BRP recommendation.
-The CRDC can be used to store, analyze, share, and visualize cancer research data for improved understanding and new insights about cancer, and includes projects that are aligned with the objectives of the National Cancer Data Ecosystem called for by the Cancer Moonshot, including the NCI Genomic Data Commons (GDC), the NCI Cloud Resources, and the Data Commons Framework.
-In addition, NCI is supporting several research projects with Moonshot funding that provide foundational components of the CRDC such as the Imaging Data Commons, Infrastructure for Semantic Resources, and an initiative to broaden genomic data sharing across the research community.
+Some of this ecosystem is already underway.
+The NCI CRDC is a virtual data science infrastructure that connects cancer research data collections with analytical tools, leveraging the elastic computing power of the cloud.
+The CRDC is just one component of this broader Cancer Data Ecosystem and is central to NCI’s activities that support the Blue Ribbon Panel (BRP) recommendation.
+The CRDC can be used to store, analyze, share, and visualize cancer research data to improve our understanding of cancer.
+This initiative includes projects specifically aligned with the objectives of the National Cancer Data Ecosystem called for by the Cancer Moonshot, including:

-The NCI Cloud Resources allow researchers to access and analyze large scale genomic data in the cloud using a variety of analytic tools and pipelines, without the need to download data to their local computer.
+- The NCI Cloud Resources allow researchers to access and analyze large-scale genomic, proteomic, and imaging data in the cloud using a variety of analytic tools and pipelines, without the need to download data to their local computer.
+The Cloud Resources provide researchers with secure workspaces, where they can store the results of their analyses, and optionally share them with other scientists, to foster greater collaboration and new discoveries.

-In addition, NCI is supporting several other research projects with Cancer Moonshot funding that contribute to the ability for the cancer research community to share and analyze data:
+NCI is supporting several other research projects with Cancer Moonshot funding that contribute to the ability for the cancer research community to share and analyze data.

 Privacy Preserving Patient Record Linkage Software

-An important aspect of data sharing and the National Cancer Data Ecosystem is the ability to link data at the patient level across disparate data sources, without exposing identifiable information.
-NCI is evaluating approaches for generating unique patient identifiers that will enable linkage of patient-level data from different sources without sharing identifiable information beyond organizations authorized to hold such information.
-The software-generated identifiers will preserve the private information of cancer patients who are sharing their data with the cancer research community.
+An important aspect of data sharing and the National Cancer Data Ecosystem is the ability to link data at the patient level across disparate data sources, while maintaining patient privacy and personal information.
+NCI is evaluating approaches for generating unique patient identifiers that will enable linkage of patient-level data from different sources without sharing identifiable information beyond those organizations that are authorized to hold such information.
+The software-generated identifiers will ensure that cancer patients’ data can be shared with the cancer research community without worry of disclosing patient identities or private information.

 NCI Office of Data Sharing